3 Ways to Put Employee Benefits Front and Center During Recruiting

 Do total comp statements actually work?
 Survey says: Yes!
 95% of employees that receive a total rewards statement report having a greater understanding of their company compensation.
 How’s that for connecting with recruits?

 There you have it—three quick and easy way to put your employee benefits front and center during the recruiting process.
-Try at least one of these tactics during your next round of recruiting and see how much more engaged and interested your recruits are during the process.
+Try at least one of these tactics during your next round of recruiting and see how your recruits are during the process.

 Plus, once you’ve hired your new employees, ensure that you are on the right path for engagement and retention with this related article, How to Create an Effective Employee Onboarding Plan.